Grammy Awards: Leading winners

 With 35 Grammy Awards, Beyoncé is the artist with the most Grammy wins.
 U2, with 22 Grammy Awards, holds the record for most awards won by a group.
+As of the 2026 Grammy Awards, Kendrick Lamar has solidified his position as the most decorated rapper in Grammy history with 27 total career wins.

 Criticism

 Commercialism

 When Pearl Jam won a Grammy for the Best Hard Rock Performance in 1996, the band's lead singer Eddie Vedder commented on stage, "I don't know what this means.
 I don't think it means anything."
 In 2008, Glen Hansard, leader of the Irish rock group the Frames, stated that the Grammys represent something outside of the real world of music "that's fully industry based".
 He said he was not particularly interested in attending that year's ceremony, even though he had been nominated for two awards.
-Maynard James Keenan, lead singer of progressive rock band Tool, did not attend the Grammy Awards ceremony to receive one of the band's awards, explaining that:
+Maynard James Keenan, lead singer of progressive rock band Tool, did not attend the Grammy Awards ceremony to receive one of the band's awards.
+He believed the Grammys to only be a promotional tool for the music industry rather than a celebration of the arts or the artist.
+He also accused them of catering to a low intellect and feeding the masses.

-I think the Grammys are nothing more than some gigantic promotional machine for the music industry.
-They cater to a low intellect and they feed the masses.
-They don't honor the arts or the artist for what he created.
-It's the music business celebrating itself.
-That's basically what it's all about.

 The Grammys have also been criticized for generally awarding or nominating more commercially successful albums rather than critically successful ones.
 In 1991, Sinéad O'Connor became the first musician to refuse a Grammy, boycotting the ceremony after being nominated for Record of the Year, Best Female Pop Vocal Performance, and Grammy Award for Best Alternative Music Performance.
 O'Connor would go on to win the latter award.
 She said her reasoning came from the Grammys' extreme commercialism.
 In 2024, Rhiannon Giddens described the financial strain of attending the ceremony for middle and working class musicians.
-She criticized the Recording Academy for introducing a policy of charging nominees $1200 for a plus one, saying the policy "makes it ever more obvious who is valued, and more specifically what (that would be lots of money, for the folks in the back)."
-A Billboard article clarified that the new policy was a tiered system, ranging from $375 to $2000 for a ticket to attend the pre-telecast ceremony.
+She criticized the Recording Academy for introducing a policy of charging nominees $1,200 to bring a companion or significant other, saying the policy "makes it ever more obvious who is valued, and more specifically what (that would be lots of money, for the folks in the back)."
+A Billboard article clarified that the new policy was a tiered system, ranging from $375 to $2,000 for a ticket to attend the pre-telecast ceremony.